 “Suede” uses a chopped up and filtered electric bass track to create a rolling feel that complements the laid back drums and keys groove.
 The crunchy tone of the choppy bass on this track creates an interesting vibe that is in between live band performance and a lo-fi hip-hop sample.
 The swagger and unpredictability of the drums and bass on this track are so infectious.

-+ Learn more on Soundfly: Master the processes and techniques for programming professional-grade electronic drum beats in Ableton Live with our mentored online course!
++ Master the processes and techniques for programming professional-grade electronic drum beats in Ableton Live with our online course.
+Subscribe now for unlimited access!

 The 808 bass line on “The Motto” is a favorite simply because the bass line is so catchy.
 This track also uses a combination of bass instruments with sawtooth bass synth coming into the track at the end of each chorus to add some grit and weight to bass.
 There aren’t any chords in the song, so the bass line is carrying the whole song melodically and rhythmically.